LaksharekaHemanathan/LaksharekaHemanathan/README.md

 - 👋 Hi, I’m @LaksharekaHemanathan
-- 👀 I’m interested in analytics
+- 👀 I’m interested in problem-solving and passionate about analytics
-- 🌱 I’m currently learning SQL and PowerBI
+- 🌱 I’m currently upskilling in Python, SQL, PowerBI and Tableau
-- 💞️ I’m looking to collaborate on projects to enhance my data analytical skills
+- 💞️ I’m looking to collaborate on projects to enhance my business and data analytical skills
 - 📫 How to reach me ...

 <!---